Chart Color Schemes

 Ryde lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Ryde's population is estimated at around 35,267 as of Feb 2026.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of February 2026, the estimated population of Ryde is around 35,267.
 This reflects an increase of 3,360 people (10.5%) since the 2021 Census, which reported a population of 31,907 people.
-The change is inferred from the resident population of 34,222 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional seven validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,946 persons per square kilometer, placing Ryde in the top 10% of national locations assessed by AreaSearch.
+The change was inferred from the resident population of 34,222 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional seven validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,946 persons per square kilometer, placing Ryde in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
 Ryde's growth rate exceeded both the state (7.8%) and SA4 region since the 2021 Census, marking it as a growth leader.
-Population growth was primarily driven by overseas migration contributing approximately 83.0% of overall population gains during recent periods.
+Overseas migration contributed approximately 83.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, an above median population growth is projected for Ryde, expected to expand by 6,354 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 15.2% in total over the seventeen years.
+Considering projected demographic shifts, an above median population growth is projected for Ryde, with an expected expansion of 6,327 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 15.0% over the 17 years.

 Frequently Asked Questions - Population